Port Rashid was initially managed by Gray Mackenzie and Co.

 I have some indelible memories of that tour.

-- Security would not let anyone from outside into the Port to drive the crane so there it had stood for several years.
+- Security would not let anyone from outside into the Port to drive the crane so there it had stood since being discharged.

 - There were stacks of bags filled with cement where the bags had rotted then the stacks had collapsed.
 Incoming cargoes of cars had been parked along these cement bag stacks before they had collapsed.
 Now these stacks now collapsed onto the cars.
 I recall seeing a Lamborghini Uracco rear end sticking out from under a pile of cement bags.